dsv-su/play/README.md

 Development setup for DSVPlay.

 ## 2. Requirements
-Requirements are best determined using Server Requirements page of corresponding Laravel 7 version Currently used version is 7.10.3
+Requirements are best determined using Server Requirements page of corresponding Laravel 8 version

 - PHP version 7.3.*